Arequipa: The White City and Gateway to Colca Canyon

 Our monitoring service tracks ticket cancellations and new releases 24/7.
 Get notified instantly when tickets for your preferred dates become available.

-One of the most notable events is the Inti Raymi, or Festival of the Sun, which takes place in June in Cusco.
-This ancient Inca ceremony celebrates the winter solstice and honors the sun god, Inti.
-Attending this event provides an immersive experience, as you witness colorful costumes, traditional music, and dramatic reenactments.
+One of the most notable events is the Inti Raymi or Festival of the Sun, celebrated every June 24th in Cusco.
+This ancient Incan ceremony pays homage to the sun god and features colorful parades, traditional music, and dramatic reenactments.
+If you find yourself in the Sacred Valley around this time, it’s a must-see event.

 Explore Arequipa’s luminous sillar architecture, fiery cuisine and access to the towering condors of Colca Canyon.
 Learn why Peru’s White City shines year‑round.